-You are cautioned that any change or modification to the equipment not expressly approved by the party responsible for compliance could void your authority to operate such equipment.
+Note: You are cautioned that any change or modification to the equipment not expressly approved by the party responsible for compliance could void your warranty.

 This Class B digital apparatus meets all requirements of the Canadian Interference-Causing Equipment Regulations.